 Your 2 Week Old Baby

-You might not celebrate the end of the first week of your baby’s life.
+Even with an adorable 2 week old baby in the house, you might not think to celebrate the end of the first week of your baby’s life.

 This is only because by day seven, the reality is, you’re probably not exactly sure what day it is, and even if you do, you’re too tired to do much celebrating!

 With labour and birth already fading into memory as your new life demands your full attention, your little one is beginning the most rapid development of her life outside the womb.

 Your body is also recovering from either the effort of labour and birth or surgery, so it’s an important time of rest for you both.

 It’s so beneficial to settle right into your babymoon – find out why you should hibernate after your baby’s birth.